What Dads Want for Father’s Day: Dads Tell All (plus some recipe ideas)

 If you want your husbands, partners or dads to be well fed on Father’s Day, here are some options that should make them and their stomachs happy:

 For the guys that want to eat something hot off the grill, but don’t want to be the grill master for the night, how about these Spiced Lamb Burgers with Grilled Onions, Easy Herb Grilled Chicken or Grilled Caramelized Ginger Salmon?

 I know there are dads out there who have raging sweet tooths (sweet teeth?)—satisfy those needs with these Mini Fillo Raspberry Cheesecake Bites or this perfectly seasonal Peach (or Blueberry) Crumble.

 Here’s to hoping that all dads feel loved and appreciated and that they/you have a wonderful and relaxing Father’s Day filled with family, friends and (of course) good food!

-If you want to feed your family well all year long, become a member of The Scramble weekly menu planning service.
+If you want to feed your family well all year long, check out The Scramble’s family-friendly meal plans.
 The Scramble takes the stress out of 6:00 by giving you an easy, online meal planning and grocery shopping system, along with fail-proof, family-friendly recipes.